 Essential Tools

-- Chef’s knives and cutlery: Precise and efficient prep
+- Chef knives and cutlery: Used for precise and efficient prep

-- Prep tools: Cutting boards, mixing bowls, measuring tools
+- Cutting boards, mixing bowls, and measuring tools: Used for prep, portioning, and recipe consistency

 Is Culinary School Worth It?